Bayesian Matrix Decomposition and Applications: Regular Univariate Models and Conjugacy

 In other words, it is decomposed into the sum of a prior variation, the observed variation (sample variance), and the variation between the prior mean and sample mean:

-Putting a Gamma prior over the inverse variance of a Gaussian distribution is equivalent to placing an inverse-Gamma prior on the \textit{variance}.
-We will now provide the formal definition of the inverse-Gamma distribution. \begin{definition}[Inverse-Gamma Distribution] A random variable $\rx$ is said to follow the inverse-Gamma distribution with shape parameter $r>0$ and scale parameter $\lambda>0$, denoted by $\rx\sim \inversegammadist(r, \lambda)$, if
+Placing a Gamma prior over the inverse variance (i.e., precision) of a Gaussian distribution is equivalent to placing an inverse-Gamma prior on the \textit{variance}.
+We now define this distribution formally. \begin{definition}[Inverse-Gamma Distribution ] A random variable $\rx$ is said to follow an \textit{inverse-Gamma distribution} with shape parameter $r>0$ and scale parameter $\lambda>0$, denoted $\rx\sim \inversegammadist(r, \lambda)$, if its density is

 The mean and variance of inverse-Gamma distribution are given by